Golf Course Reviews

 12 Likes.

-Made our annual trek out to the Desert to play peak season golf.
+Made our annual trek out to Palm Desert to play golf as a 8 some (2 groups) on Friday 1/26 and SAT 1/27.

 8 Likes.